felipecosta09/aws-modernization-with-cloud-one-network-security/content/10_Architecture/_index.md

 #### Option 1 - Edge Protection Deployment

-This deployment is designed to protect servers that primarily receive connections from the internet, is best suited to environments that require the following:
+This deployment is designed to protect servers that primarily receive connections from the internet and is best suited to environments that require the following:

 * A simple network design that protects web servers.
 * Deployment of multiple virtual appliances.